Tuya-Community/miniapp-smart-ui/README.md

 ## Introduction

 `@tuya-miniapp/smart-ui` is a **lightweight and reliable smart mini app component library**, implemented based on `vant-weapp`.
-It provides a complete set of UI components that comply with smart miniapp mobile design specifications (currently does not support WeChat Mini Program, this component library only supports Tuya MiniApp).
+It provides a complete set of UI components that comply with Tuya MiniApp mobile design specifications (currently does not support WeChat Mini Program, this component library only supports Tuya MiniApp).

 ## Preview